lawsonlam07/Knightmare-Katharsis/README.md

 This is a project (currently in development), where I will make a chess bot to play against.

-Currently, you can move the pieces, highlight squares and draw arrows.

-Update 2: Moves have been validated.

-Update 3: Menu System almost finished.

 ---

 I am working on a menu system and a simple bot for the next update.